ElvinOuyang/kaggle-tensorflow-speech-recognition-challenge/README.md

  [   4    1    1    2    0   16    1    0    6  225    0]
  [   2    0    0    2    0    0    1    1    1    0  224]]
 ```

+## STAGE 3: Adding silence audio and resampling the training data
+### STAGE 3.1: Adding silence background noise to the training data

+### STAGE 3.2: Resampling the training data and adjusting weighting